Robust Supply Chain Networks with Monte Carlo Simulation

 Final Solutions

-As it maximizes the footprint in the countries with low production costs, we are sure to meet the demand for most of the scenarios.
+As it maximizes the footprint in the countries with low production costs, we are sure to meet the demand for most scenarios.

 Next Steps